bbbbbr/megaduck-info/README.md

 - [Game Boy Pocket (MGB) to Mega Duck display adapter](/assets/Diagram_Game_Boy_Pocket_MGB_to_Mega_Duck_to_display_adapter.jpg)

 #### Serial Link Port
 - The link port has a different conenctor style (bare header) than the Game Boy, but the pin order and signals appear to be the same.
 With the use of a connector style adapter a Mega Duck and a Game Boy can exchange data over their link ports.
+Catskull has [Game Boy link port parts](https://catskullelectronics.com/collections/game-boy/products/gba-gbc-link-port) that can be used to build an adapter.
 - The serial link registers appear to have the same address, control flags and behavior as a classic Game Boy

 #### Cartridge Pinout
 - [Mega Duck Cart Dumping](https://www.seanriddle.com/megaduck.html)

+#### AC Adapter for Super QuiQue Laptop
+An AC Adapter that worked is: ~3.45mm exterior, ~1.15mm interior, 9 volts central positive polarity.

 # System ROMs
 - Handheld Model: No System/Boot ROM